JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- http://software.intel.com/en-us/non-commercial-software-development

-With IPP - I don't see a ton of improvements.
+IPP used to be more crucial, but OpenCL is now picking up some of the parallelization chores.
 Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.
 IPP is only free-of-charge for non-commercial use.

-New Open CL stuff may be as good or better for many things... still need to test that idea.

-    -- 12-2-13 I can confirm that several apps are running as well or better now -- with OpenCL sans IPP (master branch)

 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)